johngoldin/can_i_blog_too/content/blog/2020-03-17-apple-health-export2/index.en.md

 tags:
   - Quantified-Self
   - R
-type: post
 draft: yes
 slug: apple-health-export-2
 excerpt: Part II is a dive into the contents of the Apple Health Export with a focus on intra-day measures such as heart rate and energy as opposed to daily measures such as resting heart rate or daily step count.
 ---

 This post is Part II of a dive into the contents of the Apple Health Export.
-[Part I](https://www.johngoldin.com/post/2020-02-15-apple-health-export1/) covered how to export the data from the Health app and import it into
+[Part I](/blog/apple-health-export-1/) covered how to export the data from the Health app and import it into R tables.
-R tables.
 It also described in detail how to adjust time stamps for daylight savings and travel out of the local time zone.